 As earlier indicated in the report the Kopanong Local Municipality's economy is relying on agricultural activity and the Municipality had to focus on this.
-The LED unit was established in the prior financial year with a LED Officer and Strategic Executive Manager.
+The LED unit was established in the prior financial year with a LED Data Capturer and LED Officer.
 The LED strategy was developed and approved by Council in July 2008, with an implementation plan.
 The Municipality also developed a Tourism Strategy.
+However they are currently being reviewed.